 Vitamins and minerals are an important part of any person’s diet, but there is no mistaking that a baby’s diet is markedly different to any adults.
 This is largely due to babies not being able to ingest solid foods and heavy meals, but they will need to get the right amount of nutrients if they are to grow into being a healthy person.

 One of the best sources of these nutrients is breast milk, which helps a baby develop its immune system.
-Over time, you may want to wean your baby off breast milk, but you may also be hesitant about feeding them a formula which doesn’t have the necessary ingredients.
+Over time, you may want to wean your baby off breast milk and I’m a fan of buying organic baby formula for my little one.
 Buying your products from a store like Bubbahood means your baby will never be short on all the nutrients it needs to grow.

 Read their emotions

 It is no secret that life would be easier if babies could talk.
 When they are far away from the speaking stage of their life, it can be difficult to determine what they are feeling and what they want.
 Crying can mean anything from a dirty nappy to wanting food, to being tired to needing its mother.
 It can be tricky, but you should make some time to spend with your baby, so you can learn about its emotions.
 It may be that certain actions correspond to different needs.
 Having someone by your side can help with this, especially if you are struggling to find out what your baby needs.